 My supervisors are Dr Michal KrepsLink opens in a new window and Dr. Tom BlakeLink opens in a new window at the University of Warwick and Professor Ulrik EgedeLink opens in a new window at Monash University.

-My research involves the analysis of the angular distribution of the decay modes.
-The measurement of multiple observables related to the angles between the decay components, as shown below, will provide a comparison with the predictions of the Standard Model .
-The nature of the 4-body decay gives sensitivity to potential New Physics and is a promising test of the current predictions .
+My analysis will produce the measurements of multiple observables related to the angular distribution between the decay components, as shown below, which will provide a comparison with the predictions of the Standard Model .
+This analysis aims to be a promising test of the current predictions .

 I graduated in 2017 from Swansea University having conducted a final year project entitled 'Detecting Radiation from a CERN Detector' in which I used a portable Medipix pixel detector to measure radiation attenuation.